Antony-Thornton/MS1---Gym-Website/README.md

 * Help users find the gym

 ## 2.4 Design Inspiration
 My main Inspiration for the website design can be credited to "https://www.fitnessfirst.co.uk/".
 I have tried to take the themes that I liked and apply them to my website.
-I particularly like the linear structrue of the site.
+I particularly like the linear structure of the site.
 With the key points displayed in clear, defined sections.
-The colour scheme was created through a combination of the existing branding as well as the branding I have seen attending my local gym.
+The colour scheme was created through a combination of the existing branding, as well as the branding I have seen attending my local gym.
 I used an online website to get the colour code using the logo as a reference point.

 # 3. Features
 The website will be made up of a number of pages:

 index.html - I.e. the home page.
-This landing page will be made of up of a number of naviagation options, made up of sections and will be used to promote the other pages
+This landing page will be made of up of a number of navigation options, made up of sections and will be used to promote the other pages

 classes.html - A breakdown of all the available classes at the gym.

-gallery.html - The gallery page will provide a pictures of the gym facilities.
+gallery.html - The gallery page will provide pictures of the gym facilities.

 join.html - The join page will give the user a map to the gym with a google maps link and a number of membership options to select from and a join form that they can fill out and submit to join.